JvanKatwijk/qt-dab/README.md

 For Windows, there are installers for the 32 bit version and an installer for the 64 bit version.

-**Qt-DAB** is GUI driven,
+*Qt-DAB* is GUI driven,
 the full GUI shows 4+ widgets, one of them, the
 *main widget* - one with sufficient controls to select channels and service(s) - is always visible.
 This main widget also contains selector for controlling the visibility of (the) other widgets.

-**Qt-DAB** is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
+*Qt-DAB* is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
+Traditionally AppImages are built under Ubuntu.
 Thanks to Richard Huber, **Qt-DAB** can be compiled on the Mac as well.

 Features